 Study: Two-Way Bike Lanes Produce More Injuries

-A new study is finding that the safest bike facilities on busy streets are Dutch-style, sidewalk-level bike lanes or protected bike lanes with no driveways or intersections, such as those on bridges
+A new study is finding that the safest bike facilities on busy streets are Dutch-style, sidewalk-level bike lanes or protected bike lanes with no driveways or intersections, such as those on bridges.

 And a surprising number of injuries are happening in two-way, street-level, protected bike lanes.